 In the canon of two-part drinks, few are as easy to construct (and to remember) as the 7 & 7.
-We concede that the Vodka Soda and Gin & Tonic also fit the criteria, but the alliterative nature of the 7 & 7 rolls off the tongue with ease.
-The ingredients are right there in the name, and you only have to remember one word which, in this case, is actually a number.
+Yes, the Vodka Soda and Gin & Tonic also fit the criteria, but the alliterative nature of the 7 & 7 rolls off the tongue.
+The ingredients are right there in the name, and you only have to remember one word which, in this case, happens to be a number.

 You can also pair Seagram’s 7 with other mixers like club soda or ginger ale, of course.
 You can even sneak some Sprite in there, and no one save for the most discerning lemon-lime soda fans will know the difference.
 But you will know.
 Because only 7UP gives you the true 7 & 7.

 Fill a highball glass with ice.

 Add the whiskey and 7UP and stir gently.